Lizette95/EDSA_ANALYSE_PREDICT/README.md

 ### FUNCTION 2: Five Number Summary

+This function returns a dictonary of the five(5) number summary

 ### FUNCTION 3: Date Parser

 The function takes a list of strings as input.